braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 ![Canvas Message Step][1]{: style="float:right;max-width:19%;margin-left:15px;"}

 To create a Message Step, add a step to your Canvas.
-Then, use the drop-down at the top of the new step to select Message Step.
+Then, use the drop-down at the top of the new step to select **Message**.

 With a Message Step, all users who enter the step advance to the next step when any one of the following conditions is met:
 - Any message is sent